-In areas of chronic muscle tension or injury there is reduced blood flow and limited range of movement, which causes pain and inflammation.
-Massage physically breaks down any scar tissue and adhesions in these areas, increasing circulation, which speeds up the healing process and allows greater freedom of movement.
+In areas of chronic muscle tension or injury there is reduced blood flow and limited range of motion, which causes pain and inflammation.
+Sports massage can help reduce muscle soreness and increase flexibility thereby lessening the pain and speeding up the healing process.

 Common conditions treated:

 - Strains and Sprains

 - Frozen shoulder